-How to Coach Soccer: Tips for Coaching Youth Sports
+How to Coach Soccer: 7 Tips for Coaching Youth Sports

 Keep Kids Active During the Entire Training Session

-Another key part of making practice fun is to keep kids active during the training session.
-Avoid using drills that have players stand too long in line without touching the soccer ball or being active.
-Also having a planned training session will lead to a more optimal use of your time and will lead to less wasted time for the players.
+Another key to making practice fun is keeping kids active during the training session.
+Avoid drills that keep players standing in line for too long without touching the soccer ball or being active.

 Focus on Individual Development, not Team Development

-This means that although you should always want your youth teams to win, it is more important to make sure that the entire team is developing their essential soccer skills such as juggling, dribbling, passing, shooting, first touch, attacking, defending, and understanding the different positions, formations, and tactics of the game.
+This means that although you should always want your youth teams to win, it is more important to make sure that the entire team is developing their essential soccer skills, such as juggling, dribbling, passing, shooting, first touch, attacking, defending, and understanding the different positions, formations, and tactics of the game.

 Ask Questions